-Elizabeth Graham is the director of the School of Communication Studies at Kent State University.
+Elizabeth Graham is a professor in the School of Communication Studies at Kent State University.
 She joined Kent State in July 2016.
 Previously, she served as a professor for the University of Akron’s School of Communication where she was the school’s director from 2010-2014.

 During her tenure as director of the University of Akron’s School of Communication, Graham was responsible for the creation of a social media learning lab, with Knight Foundation funding she created the Converged Media Immersion Program and spearheaded the effort to bring Fox 8 (WJW) Akron News Bureau to the school.
 Prior to her work at the University of Akron, Graham worked at Ohio University; she held the role of director of undergraduate studies for the School of Interpersonal Communication until 1999, then became the school’s associate director until 2002 when she served as the university ombuds.
 She has held the positions of professor, associate professor and assistant professor, dating back to 1987.